Macrometacorp/docs/docs/search/queries/search-functions.md

 title: Search Functions
 ---

-Most Search C8QL functions take an expression or attribute path expression as argument.

-If an expression is expected, it means that search conditions can expressed in C8QL syntax.
-They are typically function calls to Search search functions, possibly nested and/or using logical operators for multiple conditions.

-You need the `ANALYZER()` function to wrap search (sub-)expressions to set the Analyzer for it, unless you want to use the default `"identity"` Analyzer.
-You might not need other Search functions for certain expressions, because comparisons can be done with basic C8QL comparison operators.
+Search views utilize functions for processing and filtering data.
+These functions typically require either an expression or attribute path expression as an argument.
+Expressions, such as search functions and logical operators, enable you to create search conditions in C8QL syntax.
+To set an analyzer for search expressions, use the ANALYZER() function.
+If no analyzer is set, the search view uses the default `identity` analyzer.

-If an attribute path expressions is needed, then you have to reference a document object emitted by a View like `FOR doc IN viewName` and the specify which attribute you want to test for.
-For example `doc.attr` or `doc.deeply.nested.attr`.
-You can also use the bracket notation `doc["attr"]`.
+If you need an attribute path expression, you can reference a document object (`FOR doc IN viewName`) and specify the desired attribute (`doc.attr` or `doc.nested.attr`).
+You can also use bracket notation (`doc["attr"]`).

 ## Search Functions

-Search functions can be used in a [SEARCH operation](index.md) to form a search expression to filter a view.
+Use search functions in a [SEARCH query](search-queries.md) to filter a view.
 The functions control the search functionality without having a returnable value in C8QL.

 The `TOKENS()` function is an exception.
 It can be used standalone as well, without a `SEARCH` statement, and has a return value which can be used elsewhere in the query.